xsawyerx/module-starter/CONTRIBUTING.md

     $ dzil listdeps --missing --develop | cpanm

+You can instead combine these two steps into one command by installing Dist::Zilla::App::Command::installdeps then running:

+    $ dzil installdeps

 Once everything is installed, here are some dzil commands you might try:

     $ dzil build